Emotional Health: Does Your Wounded Inner Child Run Your Life?

 As a man, I never related to my inner child.
 In fact, I knew nothing about having an inner child.
 In addition, when I studied psychology at college no one mentioned the inner child at the time.

 A few years later, I began teaching energy healing and a method of healing the inner child.
-At this time, I realized the intensity of pain my inner child carried since childhood.
+At this time, I realized the intensity of pain my wounded child carried since childhood.

 Over a decade later, my wife, Lyn, assisted me by refusing to accept being my emotional body.
 I will explain this more.
 Our inner child connects to our emotions.
 I numbed and avoided my emotions for two thirds of my life.
 Therefore, instead of feeling and expressing my emotions, I had my wife do this for me as all my previous female partners had done in the past.
 One day Lyn refused to do this.
 She explained I needed to be responsible for my own feelings.
 Therefore, I accepted and began to express my feelings a bit more.
 Over time I could identify my feelings more readily.
 How many men like me unconsciously have their women carry their emotions for them?